Leavenworth County Court Records

 - A bond (unless waived by the will or by all beneficiaries)

-The court appoints the personal representative, who then has duties to inventory assets, publish notice to creditors, pay valid claims, file tax returns, and distribute the estate in accordance with the will or Kansas intestacy law.
+The court appoints the personal representative, who then has duties to inventory assets, publish notice to creditors, pay valid claims, file tax returns, and distribute the estate according to the will or Kansas intestacy law.

 Guardianship and Conservatorship